Oh Land

-Nanna Øland Fabricius (born 2 May 1985), better known by her stage name Oh Land, is a Danish-American musician, singer, songwriter, and dancer.
+Nanna Øland Fabricius (born 2 May 1985), known professionally as Oh Land, is a Danish musician, singer, songwriter, and dancer.

 Early life

-Oh Land was born in Copenhagen, the daughter of Bendt Fabricius, an organist (not to be confused with the composer Bent Fabricius Bjerre), and Bodil Øland, an opera singer.
+Øland was born in Copenhagen, the daughter of Bendt Fabricius, an organist (not to be confused with the composer Bent Fabricius Bjerre), and Bodil Øland, an opera singer.
 She is the great-great-grandchild of Lutheran missionary and ethnographer Otto Fabricius, who published Fauna Groenlandica in 1780, the first zoological observations of Greenland.
 She is a former student of the Royal Danish and Royal Swedish Ballet schools.
-However, an injury caused by a slipped disc and spinal fracture put an end to her dancing career, which eventually led her to start making music.
-She moved to New York City in January 2010 where she lived in the Williamsburg neighbourhood of Brooklyn.
+Her dancing career was ended by injury, a slipped disc and spinal fracture, which eventually led her to start making music.

 Career

 2008–2011: Debut, Fauna and Oh Land

 Oh Land's debut album, Fauna, was released in her native Denmark on 10 November 2008 by Danish independent label Fake Diamond Records.
 For her eponymous follow-up album, she worked with producers Dan Carey, Dave McCracken and Lester Mendez.
 The album was released on 14 March 2011 and peaked at number five on the Danish Albums Chart.
 It also served as her debut in the United States, where it was released on 15 March 2011 by Epic Records, reaching number 184 on the Billboard 200 chart.
 An EP with the same name was previously released on 19 October 2010, containing four tracks from the full-length album.
 On 7 April 2011, she was given the Brink of Fame: Music Artist award at the 2011 NewNowNext Awards.

 Oh Land made her US television debut performance on Late Show with David Letterman on 2 March 2011 performing her single "Sun of a Gun".
 She also performed it on Jimmy Kimmel Live! on 24 March 2011 and on The Late Late Show with Craig Ferguson on 25 May.
 Oh Land toured North America as the supporting act for Orchestral Manoeuvres in the Dark in March 2011, and supported Sia on North American dates of her We Are Born Tour in July and August 2011.
 She also opened for Katy Perry on select US dates of her California Dreams Tour in August 2011, and joined Perry again in October and November on the tour's second leg in the UK and Ireland.
 As an actress, Oh Land had a supporting role as Sara in the 2007 Danish psychological drama film Hvid nat.
 Her song "Speak Out Now" was used as the theme for the TV series Rita starting in 2012.